amjed-droid/spconform/README.md

 `spconform` is, to our knowledge, the first R package to offer conformal prediction spanning both major spatial data structures with optional spatio-temporal extension.

+> **Status:** `spconform` has passed `R CMD check --as-cran` with 0 errors,
+> 0 warnings, 0 notes (tested locally and via win-builder on R-release and
+> R-devel) and has been submitted to CRAN.
+The accompanying manuscript is
+> currently in preparation for submission to the *Journal of Statistical
+> Software*.

 ---

 ## Installation